elasticpath/textlint-rule-no-dead-relative-link/test/fixtures/testFiles/validLinkTest.md

-This is an invalid link routed to a valid link with an anchor [invalidAnchorLink](../../linkTestFile.md#fundamentals) This is an invalid link routed to a valid link [invalidLink](../dir/linkTestFile.md) This is an invalid link routed to a valid link with an anchor [invalidAnchorLink](../dir/linkTestFile.md#fundamentals)
+This is an invalid link routed to a valid link with an anchor [invalidAnchorLink](../../linkTestFile.md#fundamentals) This is an invalid link routed to a valid link [invalidLink](../dir/linkTestFile.md) This is an invalid link routed to a valid link with an anchor [invalidAnchorLink](../dir/linkTestFile.md#fundamentals) This is an invalid link routed to a valid link [invalidLink](../../subdir/linkTestFile.md) This is an invalid link routed to a valid link with an anchor [invalidAnchorLink](../../subdir/linkTestFile.md#fundamentals)

 ## No Paragraph